This does about the same as chebappxg for unform grids, though

 Thus, the interpolation is not a polynomial.

-the function values are provided, the number of grid
+For ucappx the function values are provided, the number of grid

-the function to be interpolated is fun
+ucappxf the function to be interpolated is fun, and the number

-of grid points is passed in dims
+of grid points is passed in dims.

 As the example shows, this approximation is better than the Chebyshev